 - Hard Drive Options for the 6100, Mac Daniel, 1998.12.14

 - Should I Buy a Used 6100?, Mac Daniel, 1998.11.19

 - How should I upgrade my 6100?, Mac Daniel, 1998.11.19

 - Should I pump up my 6100 or buy an iMac?, Bare Feats, 1998.09.01

 - Apple Specs: Power Mac 6100/60, 6100/60av, 6100/66, 6100/66av, 6100 DOS Compatible

 - Mac Windows, a site for Mac users running Windows

-- We’re dead serious about recommending matching RAM when upgrading the 6100 – see Memoirs of an UberNewbie: Always crashing in the same car to learn what happens if you don’t match SIMMs.
+- We’re dead serious about recommending matching RAM when upgrading the 6100 – bad things happen if you don’t match SIMMs.

 - Outside of California, Apple discontinued support and parts orders for this model on 1 January 2001.
 You may be able to find dealers with parts inventory either locally or on our parts and service list.